SENG330/course/assignment3.md

 - this [SO answer](https://stackoverflow.com/questions/36868391/using-javafx-controller-without-fxml/36873768) which is also the starter code.
 - [JavaFX8 API](https://docs.oracle.com/javase/8/javafx/api/toc.htm)
 - [TestFX](https://github.com/TestFX/TestFX) and [TestFX howto](https://medium.com/information-and-technology/test-driven-development-in-javafx-with-testfx-66a84cd561e0)
+- [ScenicView](http://fxexperience.com/scenic-view/) apparently can inspect a JavaFX app and debug controls.

 ## Spring MVC
 - [HowTo MVC](https://spring.io/guides/gs/serving-web-content/)
 - let's standardize on 2.0.6.RELEASE for Spring APIs.
 I *believe* that is Spring 5.
+- for the views, you should use the Chrome dev tools view.